mhoye/Canutist/README.md

 Steps to install are:
 - Set up a webserver such as Apache or Lighhtpd.
-- Configure that server to use python and CGI
+- Configure that server to use python as CGI
-- Create and set permissions on the following files as appropriate:
+- Create and set permissions as follows on the following files:

-Files and permissions required by this application are:
+Files and permissions required by the web server for this application are:
  - /etc/bz-triage.cfg                       - Read access
  - /var/log/bz-triage.log                   - Write access
  - /var/local/bz-triage/contributors.cfg    - Read and write access.

-The bz-triage.cfg file looks like this:
+bz-triage.cfg looks like this:

 {
 "server": "&lt;your Bugzilla server&gt;",